diegodfrf/blazingsql/README.md

 ## Using ARROW

-Create and query a table from a `pyarrow.Table` with progress bar:
+Create and query a table from a `pyarrow.Table`:

 ```python
 import pyarrow as pa